Madmegsox1/Python-bot-net-script/README.md

   - enter the ip or domain you would like to attack
   - enter the port you would like to attack
   - enter the number of threads
+  - wait for the slaves to connect ;)

  ### How to Ping:
  - make a .txt in the same dir as the master file and put all the slave ips in it